bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 And as I said, like the signing part of it, it's pretty similar.
 It's a two round signature scheme, like a two round interactive protocol.
 If you look at the signing protocols of `MuSig2' and `Frost`, you really like, you could almost, really almost the same.
-The difference is really like in, as Peter said, in the, in the key setup.
+The difference is really like in, as Pieter said, in the, in the key setup.
 Now where you like for, for the threshold thing, you would need to run this interactive setup.

 Speaker 1: 00:49:03